kzollove/Exercise-6/README.md

 # Problem 3 - Calculating temperature anomalies (4 points)

+Our goal in this problem is to calculate monthly temperature anomalies in order to see how temperatures have changed over time, relative to the observation period between 1952-1980.
+We will again do this by modifying your `temperature_anomalies.py` script.
+In order to complete the problem, you must do two things:

+1. You need to calculate a mean temperature *for each month* for the period 1952-1980 using the data in the data file.
+    Note that is monthly mean is slightly different than the monthly mean temperatures calculated earlier.
+    Here, we are looking to find the mean temperature for January in the period 1952-1980, February for the same period, etc.
+    You should end up with 12 values, 1 mean temperature for each month in that period.

+2. Once you have the monthly mean values for each of the 12 months, you can then calculate a temperature anomaly for every month in the `dataMonthsC`
 In this problem, you should now calculate the temperature anomalies to see how temperatures have been changing on average over the age range in the data file.
 First, we need to calculate a reference temperature value, which is the average temperature